Montgomery County Assault Lawyers

 For an act to be considered intentional, it must be proven that the defendant had the specific resolve to commit the illegal and harmful act.
 The assault must also have been knowingly committed, which means that the accused was aware of the nature of their actions and the possible consequences of those actions.

 Charges for simple assault are treated as second-degree misdemeanors unless certain conditions apply.
 For instance, if the assault occurred during a fight entered by mutual consent, the offense may be downgraded to a third-degree misdemeanor.
-However, suppose the assault is executed by an adult over the age of 19 against a child under the age of 12.
+However, suppose an adult over 19 assaulted a child under 12.
 In that case, the crime is upgraded to a first-degree misdemeanor and is subject to more severe penalties.

-In any case, it is vital to speak with a Pennsylvania assault lawyer no matter what type of assault charge you are facing because they may be able to mitigate the charges on your behalf.
+No matter what assault charge you face, it is vital to speak with a Pennsylvania assault lawyer because they may be able to mitigate the charges on your behalf.

 Aggravated Assault

-In some situations, the prosecutor may allege that the circumstances of the case call for raising a simple assault to an aggravated assault charge.
-Aggravated assault is also sometimes referred to as “felony assault” because authorities can charge this offense as either a second-degree or first-degree felony depending on the situation.
+Sometimes, a simple assault charge may be raised to aggravated assault.
+Some call this “felony assault” because authorities can charge this offense as a second-degree or first-degree felony, depending on the circumstances.
 The following factors differentiate aggravated assault from simple assault:

 - The defendant acted in a manner that demonstrated extreme indifference to the value of human life.